mcw-rcc/mcw-rcc.github.io/docs/grants.md

 ## High Performance Computing

-The **H**igh **P**erformance **C**omputing (HPC) environment includes 68 computational nodes, 3264 processor cores, 28.3 TB of memory, and 24 graphical processing units (GPUs).
+The High Performance Computing (HPC) environment includes 70 computational nodes, 3360 processor cores, 29.3 TB of memory, and 24 graphical processing units (GPUs).
 The nodes are interconnected by 100 Gb/s Ethernet, allowing efficient parallel computing for both CPU and GPU intensive workloads.
 Job submission and scheduling is controlled by the Simple Linux Utility for Resource Management (SLURM).
 SLURM is an open-source HPC scheduling system that automates job submission, controls resource access, and maintains fair use of all systems.
 Each compute node includes a standardized operating system image, set of compilers, math libraries, and system software.
 RCC also supports a variety of open-source software and containerized workloads are supported.

 ## Restricted HPC

-**Res**tricted **HPC** (ResHPC) is a secure way to access and utilize the HPC cluster.
+Restricted HPC (ResHPC) is a secure way to access and utilize the HPC cluster.
 It is specifically designed with security enhancements for restricted datasets that have a defined Data Use Agreement (DUA), including dbGaP projects.
 The ResHPC service is built on the existing HPC cluster, but incorporates a separate, secure login method, and project specific accounts and directories.

 ## Data Storage